Mountain Pass Theorem With infinite symmetry: Proper Lusternik-Schnirelmann Category and Critical Points

 \end{proof}

-\begin{proposition} Let $M$ be a proper, paracompact $G$-Banach, $C^{1}$- manifold.
-Let $\phi: M \to \mathbb{R}$ be a $G$-invariant $C^{1}$-function satisfying the deformation property with respect to neighborhoods of critical sets, as in corollary \ref{corollarydeformationneighb}.
-Suppose that for every critical value $c$ the critical set $K_{c}$ is cocompact. \begin{itemize} \item{ If the function is bounded below, then the number of critical points of $\phi$ with values $>a$ in $M$ is at least $G -cat(M, \phi^{a})$. } \item{If $G-cat(M, \phi^{a})$ is greater than the number of critical values of $\phi$ above $a$, then there is at least one $c>a$ such that the critical set $K_{c}$ has positive covering dimension, in particular $\phi$ has infinitely many critical orbits with values above $a$. } \item{If $G-cat(M, K)=\infty$, then $\phi$ has an unbounded sequence of critical values. } \end{itemize} \end{proposition} \begin{proof} The proofs given in \cite{clapppuppelusternik}, theorem 2.3 and Corollary 2.4 , pages 606 and 607, and \cite{clapppuppe}, Theorem 1.1 extend to the proper setting.
+\begin{proposition} Let $M$ be a paracompact Hilbert, $\mathcal{C}^{2-}$- manifold.
+Assume that the discrete group $G$ acts properly by $\mathcal{C}^{1-}$ maps on $M$.
+Let $\phi: M \to \mathbb{R}$ be a $G$-invariant $C^{2-}$-function satisfying the deformation property with respect to neighbourhoods of critical sets, as in lemma \ref{lemma deformation}.
+Suppose that $\Phi$ satisfies the Orbitwise Palais-Smale condition \ref{condition OPS}. \begin{itemize} \item{ If the function is bounded below, then the number of critical points of $\phi$ with values $>a$ in $M$ is at least $G$-$cat( M, \phi^{a})$. } \item{If $G$-$cat(M, \phi^{a})$ is greater than the number of critical values of $\phi$ above $a$, then there is at least one $c>a$ such that the critical set $K_{c}$ has positive covering dimension.
+In particular $\phi$ has infinitely many critical orbits with values above $a$. } \item{If $G$-$cat(M, K)=\infty$, then $\phi$ has an unbounded sequence of critical values. } \end{itemize} \end{proposition} \begin{proof} The proofs given in \cite{clapppuppelusternik}, Theorem 2.3 and Corollary 2.4 , pages 606 and 607, and \cite{clapppuppe}, Theorem 1.1 extend to the proper setting.
 The point is that the equivariant Lusternik-Schnirelmann Category for proper spaces satisfies subadditivity, deformation monotonicity, and continuity (Proposition 2.3 in \cite{ayalalasherasquintero} in the absolute case, and the obvious modification extends to the relative category). \end{proof}